ivosturm/GoogleMapsCustomMarkerReact/README.md

 * At least configure:

-	1. Data source: the Mendix objects containing the Location data
-	2. For Position: Latitude / Longitude attributes: required format: Decimal
-	3. For Editing of Position: Lat Attribute (for updates) / Lng Attribute (for updates)
-	4. For Reverse geocoding (retrieving addresses when dragging marker): Formatted Address
-	5. Appearance: Enum attribute / Color + Symbol + Size attribute: If Enum attribute is selected, configure 'Enum based marker images' as well.
+	*.
+Data source: the Mendix objects containing the Location data *.
+For Position: Latitude / Longitude attributes: required format: Decimal *.
+For Editing of Position: Lat Attribute (for updates) / Lng Attribute (for updates) *.
+For Reverse geocoding (retrieving addresses when dragging marker): Formatted Address *.
+Appearance: Enum attribute / Color + Symbol + Size attribute: If Enum attribute is selected, configure 'Enum based marker images' as well.
 If no Enum attribute selected then configure at least Color and Symbol attribute and optional the Size attribute.

+* All other features
+	1. Legend
+	2. Interaction via on click infowindow
+	3. Marker Clustering
+	4. SearchBox
+	5. Lines (with/without Markers)
-* All other features (1.
-Legend / 2.
-Interaction via on click infowindow / 3.
-Marker Clustering / 4.
-SearchBox / 5.
-Lines / 6.
-Location based on current location) should be self explanatory.
+	6. Location based on current location)

+	should be self explanatory.
 A print screen for settings per feature is added in the Mendix Marketplace.

 ## Demo project
 https://googlemapscustomma.mxapps.io/index.html?profile=Responsive